christinereina/epicodus-beepboop/README.md

 ## Description

-This is a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with a couple of exceptions.
+This is a very cute web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with a couple of exceptions.
 See more about this in my Specificiations.

 ## Installation / Setup
 To take my quiz follow these steps: